-The most recent primetime production, "The Wiz Live!", was taped live from Grumman Studios on December 3, 2015.
-The 500,000 square-foot Grumman Studios, which received support from the Nassau County Industrial Development Agency for upgrades, also hosted NBC's live production of "The Sound of Music" in 2013 and "Peter Pan Live" in 2014.
+The most recent primetime production, Peter Pan Live, was taped live from Grumman Studios in 2014 following nearly a month of preparations with 350 staff members and a cast of 46.
+The 500,000 square-foot Grumman Studios, which received support from the Nassau County Industrial Development Agency for upgrades, also hosted NBC's live production of "The Sound of Music" in 2013.